The Benefits and Drawbacks of Adjustable Beds

 Smart Storage for Off-Season and Bulkier Items

 Use bottom drawers for bulkier or off-season items, saving the top for essentials.
 Vacuum-seal sweaters or place linens in bins to free up space.
 Your dresser can store more than you think when used creatively.
+Consider the Draper Dresser with its solid wood construction and cedar drawers for a stylish yet functional option.

 Creative Uses for Drawer Space in Your Dresser